Carriers that Care

 Emphasis on building trust, consent and rapport

-As a team, we conducted a short 3-day design sprint with the goal of developing a shared understanding of our company, the challenges in our problem space, and how to cater to our various stakeholders: the senior, family members, and Canada Post postal workers.
+We conducted a short 3-day design sprint with the goal of developing a shared understanding of our company, the challenges in our problem space, and how to cater to our various stakeholders: the senior, family members, and Canada Post postal workers.
+We identified that our service relies in establishing trust, gaining consent, and building rapport with both family members and seniors

 Images of our team design sprint.